KyleRobertsIO/Private-Docker-Registry/README.md

 # Private Docker Registry Setup

-This guide is written for **Ubuntu 22.04** and hosted inside of a private network such a home or office setting with no public access the registry.
+This guide is written for **Ubuntu 22.04** and hosted inside of a private network such a home or office setting with no public access to the registry.

 ![Setup diagram](./diagram.jpg)